AT-Publishing/website/_ebf/2020-11-03-anticipated-tv.md

 Year on year, the Black Friday offers have been getting a tad better as the competition keeps popping up for TradingView.

+#### TradingView Black Friday Price

-**TradingView Black Friday Price: Breakdown per month with anticipated Black Friday discount**
+Price Breakdown per month with anticipated Black Friday discount for TradingView PRO, PRO+ and PREMIUM:

 * **TradingView PRO** with yearly payment ~ **9 USD/month** (108 USD/year)
 * **TradingView PRO+** with yearly payment ~ **14.95 USD/month** (179.4 USD/year)